robertshepherdcpp/ont/README.md

 # The Ont Programming Language.

 The Ont Programming Language is not in itself a programming language.
 It is a bit like herb sutter's cppfront/cpp2 in that it converts the code into c++ and you then run that c++ code.
 But herb sutter's cppfront is a much more high level language, and he is trying to make c++ 100X safer, this repository is just a different kind of syntax to c++.
-With it you enter your line of code and then pass it to the `parse` function, which then turns that line of code into c++ code, you will then have to compile that code given to you.
+With it you enter your line of code and then pass it to the `parse` function, which then turns that line of code into c++ code, you will then have to compile that code given to you in the form of a `std::vector<std::string>` called `dotcppfile`.

 Here is the general syntax: